anlexN/hackerrank.com/Lego Blocks.md

 so the number of valid $N = 2$ for $H[3]$ is $9$.

-The final answer will be $h[M]$, and be careful to deal with modulo when subtraction exists. :)
+The final answer will be $h[M]$, and be careful to deal with modulo when subtraction exists. :smile:

 > you must use BigInt, like 0n, 1n, 1000000007n, because question compute big number and this is a javascript feature that different than other languages like c++, python and pay attention to data overflow, seek mod first, and then check it again, because the negative balance in Python will automatically become an integer, such as -5 % 3 = 1 but java and javascript not.